Sustain / Good Food Enterprises / Food Co-ops toolkit / Who will run your food co-op?

 Many food co-ops are run entirely by volunteers, whereas others (generally those operating on a larger scale) have some paid staff and are supported by volunteers.

 The approach your food co-op takes to volunteers will probably depend on how your food co-op has been set up.
-Some food co-ops are formed by a group of individuals who are all working together to run the co-op as volunteers.
-Other food co-ops are set up with the support of an existing organisation such as a primary care trust, housing association, environmental group, or school.
+For instance, some food-cops are set-up with the support of an existing organisation such as a primary care trust, housing association, environmental group, or school.
 These usually have paid staff to help oversee the food co-op.
+Such food co-ops will also often already have volunteer policies and procedures in place.

 If your food co-op is solely driven and managed by volunteers then it is a good idea to encourage everyone to play an equal part in decision-making and running the group.
-You will need to recruit enough members to make the co-op work, and ensure that everyone contributes so that all the work does not fall on a few individuals.
-You may have a policy that all members and customers of the food co-ops need to volunteer a certain number of hours a month (in which case some of the information below may not be so relevant to your situation).
-However, as the food co-ops grows you may wish to designate certain members with specific responsibilities such as managing the orders or the money.
+You will need to recruit enough committed members to make the co-op work and avoid burdening one or two individuals with the majority of the workload.
+One way to ensure this is to establish a policy which requires that all food co-op volunteers work a certain number of hours a month.
+However, as the food co-op grows you may wish to designate certain members with specific responsibilities, such as managing the orders or handling the money.
 Another useful role is to have someone whose main task is to co-ordinate the tasks of other volunteers.

 Websites with Information for voluntary organisations